The iPhone 7 Plus takes a longer Moment (lens, that is)

 The battery case incorporates a 3,500mAh (iPhone 7 Plus) or 2,500mAh (iPhone 7) power supply, which Moment claims boosts the charge by at least 100 percent.
 It has a Lightning pass-through connector to let you recharge both the case and the phone's battery, and the updated app will let you control when the phone uses the auxillary battery.

-It's slated to cost the same as Apple's own Smart Battery case, $100 (Apple's case is £99 in the UK and AU$165 in Australia).
+It's slated to cost the same as Apple's own Smart Battery case, $99 (Apple's case is £99 in the UK and AU$165 in Australia; Moment's price converts to about £80 or AU$130).
 It has more capacity than Apple's and I think it's a lot more attractive.
 I saw a late prototype of it, and it's pretty slim and comfortable.

 Both also offer two strap slots.
 Note that you don't have to use Moment's lenses to take advantage of the physical shutter operation, though you do have to use Moment's camera app for it.

-If you do choose to use its lenses, the wide-angle's first to get a version 2 treatment ($100, directly converted about £80, AU$130), though the new mount has been retrofitted to all its existing lenses.
+If you do choose to use its lenses, the wide-angle is first to get a version 2 treatment ($100, directly converted about £80 or AU$130), though the new mount has been retrofitted to all its existing lenses.
 According to Moment, it's optimized the new wide-angle lens for cameras with larger apertures, like the iPhone 7/7 Plus' f1.8.
-Moment's telephoto lens can increases the magnification on the iPhone 7 Plus' 56mm lens.
+Moment's telephoto lens can increase the magnification on the iPhone 7 Plus' 56mm lens.

 The wide lens offers a new optical formula, incorporating an aspherical element; aspherical elements help lenses improve focus while remaining compact.
 The company claims it delivers better edge-to-edge sharpness with no vignetting (dark corners).
-Like all Moment's lenses, it's made of glass and metal; that makes it heavier than cheaper designs.
+Like all Moment's lenses, it's made of glass and metal, making it heavier than cheaper designs.

 If you already invested in a Moment lens but want one of the revamped cases, never fear: Moment will offer a lens adapter to fit on the old mount.
 Otherwise, its old metal mounting plate -- which I didn't really like anyway -- is going away.
 The new mounting interface is a little easier to manipulate, too.

 The updated lenses stand ready to work on other popular phone cameras, notably those of the Google Pixel and Galaxy S7.
-However, those currently aren't in the case Kickstarter; Moment will be considering development of those cases based on feedback it will solicit via the campaign.
+However, those currently aren't in the Kickstarter.
+Moment will consider development of those cases based on feedback it will solicit via the campaign.

-If funded, the company plans to ship the photo case and lens in late May/early June, the battery case in late June/early July.
+If funded, the company plans to ship the photo case and lens in late May or early June; the battery case in late June or early July.